Matt Lucas (singer): 21st century

-Today, he and his wife Barbara make their home in North Central Florida during the winter while summers are spent in their RV on the roads of the USA.
-As avid motorcyclists and RVrs they take to the roads as soon as the warmer temperatures of Florida spread north to the Canada–US border.

 He has continued performing, starting with a trip to Scandinavia in 2000 followed by appearances at The Rockabilly Hall of Fame Introduction Show in Jackson, Tennessee (2000), The Hemsby Rock 'N' Roll Weekender in Hemsby, Norfolk England (2001), The Ponderosa Stomp in New Orleans, Louisiana (2004, 2005, 2006, 2007), American Music Magazine Show, Sweden (2005) and various other small festivals.

 Recording wise, there were new CDs in 2001 "Shockabilly", "I'm Movin' On & Other Timeless Rockers" on Redita Records of The Netherlands and "Back In The Saddle Again" on Ten O Nine Records out of Chicago.
 The Redita release features all his old Rock & Roll songs as well as some interesting tracks from the sixties/seventies.
 "Back In The Saddle Again" features all new songs and was recorded with the James Burton on guitar and Charlie Musselwhite on harmonica.
 One of the new songs is a new recording of his biggest hit, now titled "I'm Still Movin' On" :

 "It was back in 63 when the great Hank Snow inspired me to start movin' on, start rolling on.

 He said they can do you no wrong, if you don't stay too long, keep moving on.